-- 1) Crisis and psycho-social counseling from clinical psychologists

-- 2) Referrals to community-based substance-abuse and treatment services

-- 3) Substance abuse workshops

-- 4) Annual Spring Health Fair

-- 5) Annual Substance Abuse Prevention Expo
+- 1) Crisis and psycho-social counseling from clinical psychologists - 2) Referrals to community-based substance-abuse and treatment services - 3) Substance abuse workshops - 4) Annual Spring Health Fair (when on campus activities resume) - 5) Annual Substance Abuse Prevention Expo (when on campus activities resume)

-For more information on student-based programs, contact Student Health Services at 310-660-3643 eCHECKUP TO GO
+For more information on student-based programs, contact Student Health Services at 310-660-3643.

+eCHECKUP TO GO

 Student Health Services offers all El Camino College students the opportunity to complete eCHECKUP TO GO - a personalized, evidence-based, online prevention intervention developed by psychologists at San Diego State University.
-This program will give students a chance to participate in an anonymous assessment about their drinking habits, marijuana use or tobacco use.
-Feedback is completely confidential, though students can access resources through the online screening if they choose.
-To begin the course, please visit: www.elcamino.edu/student/studentservices/health/echeckup-to-go.aspx.
+This program will give students a chance to participate in an anonymous assessment about their goals, drinking habits, marijuana or tobacco use.
+Students may also learn about ways to identify, prevent and interrupt sexual violence.
+Feedback is confidential, though students can access resources through the online screening if they choose.
+To begin the course, please visit: www.elcamino.edu/support/health-safety/student-health-services/echeckup-to-go. aspx.
 If you would like to speak with someone in Student Health Services after you take the assessment, please call 310-660-3643 to make an appointment.